Common Causes of Vision Problems

 9 of 10

-Migraines produce spots of light, halos, or zigzag patterns and are common symptoms prior to the start of the headache.
+Migraines produce spots of light, halos, or zigzag patterns.
+These are common symptoms prior to the start of a migraine attack.

 10 of 10